- The City of Ghent has committed to reduce its Community emissions by 20% by 2020 compared to 2007 emission level.

 Ghent wants to stimulate the reuse of rainwater.
 In the regional building code the use of rainwater is required in certain buildings.
 Ghent wants to further stimulate the use of rainwater and therefore a regulation for the subsidization of 500€ of non obligatory rainwatersystems was approved.
 The rainwatersystem has to consist of a rainwatertank, a filter and a pomp.Read More Read Less

 Green roofs have many benefits in an urban environment, therefore a regulation for the subsidization of 35€/m² greenroof was adopted.
 A green roof retains rainwater and can help to prevent peak drainage and flooding because of heavy rains.
 They provide green space in the city, so helping to combat urban warming and enhancing biodiversity.
 They limit large temperature fluctuations on roofs, thus ensuring a longer life of the roofing.
 They help to improve air quality.
 They contribute in some degree to the thermal insulation of the roof.
 Both individuals as companies can apply for subsidies for the installation of a greenroof.Read More Read Less

-City of Ghent has reported 2 government operational inventories, since 2007.
-In its latest inventory, compiled in 2009, the "Transport", "Other" and "Agriculture, forest and other land use" are identified as key emission sources.
+The City of Ghent has reported 2 government operational inventories, since 2007.
+In its latest inventory, compiled in 2009, the Transport is identified as key emission source.